2gathr/aObject/README.md

 - object `currentObject` - The object to be updated.
 - object `newObject` - The object to be merged into `object`.
 - mixed `options` - Object with the wanted setup or the `depth` option as a number.
 Possible options are listed below:
   - number `depth` - The depth of recursive updating.
 All further nesting will be ignored and the concerning part of `object` will be replaced by the one in `extendingObject`. `null` for infinite recursion.
-Default: `null`.
+Defaults to `null`.

 #### Example
 ```js